ArnavDobriyal/Windmill/README.md

 Recall: 0.667

-improvment possible are
-1)due to lack of computational power and time the number of epox were limited 2)using better annonated data
-3)usinng ensembling of model
+##Potential Improvements
+Increased Epochs: Due to computational constraints, the number of epochs was limited.
+Consider training for more epochs if resources permit.

+Enhanced Annotations: Ensure high-quality annotations and refine or add more annotations for improved model accuracy.

+Ensembling: Experiment with model ensembling by combining predictions from multiple models for enhanced overall performance.